bpimentel3/doe-toolkit/docs/algorithms/optimal_design.md

    - I-optimal (minimize prediction variance) not available
    - A-optimal (minimize trace) not available
    - G-optimal (minimize maximum prediction variance) not available

+4. **Mixture designs not yet supported**
+   - Equality constraints like x1 + x2 + x3 = 1 are allowed, but the algorithm
+     does not implement mixture-specific model structures (Scheffé models), simplex candidate sets, or mixture geometry.

 ### Planned Enhancements (Post-MVP)